THE PURPOSE OF THE REVELATION

 Sardis was a crossroads for trade, education, a worship center for many idolatrous religions, a center for commercial manufacturing and a center for Roman justice.
 Of course, that made it an ideal meeting point for the exchange of technology, inventions, ideas, beliefs, customs, culture, knowledge, new insights and various pagan religions.

 Archaeologists have discovered the ruins of many pagan temples, Roman roads, many other buildings, a huge gymnasium/bathhouse and the largest Jewish synagogue ever found in Asia, the archaeologists were astonished to find the synagogue to be more than 300 feet long, larger than a modern football field.

 (Acts 2:1-4) After the Holy Spirit entered the disciples (learners) they became apostles (sent ones).
 Filled with Holy Spirit fire and the Word of God it was to this synagogue and the large community of Jews in Sardis that some of the apostles first came.
-But the apostles eyes were on the materialistic, rich, middle class, poor, military, slave, greedy, selfish, self-worshiping, idolatrous, educated and uneducated pagan population of Sardis.
+But the apostles eyes were on the materialistic, rich, middle class, poor, military, slave, greedy, selfish, self-worshipping, idolatrous, educated and uneducated pagan population of Sardis.
 As soon as they could form a nucleus of Jewish converts (believers) from the synagogue they built a church and started preaching to the pagans.
-Satan's trouble had arrived!
+Satan’s trouble had arrived!

 THE REVEALING VISION OF THE CHURCH AT SARDIS

 (Rev. 3:1-6) contains the vision Jesus gave the Apostle John concerning the letter John was directed to send to the church at Sardis.
 (Rev. 3:1) “And unto the angel of the church in Sardis write; These things saith he that hath (possesses) the seven Spirits of God, and (possesses) the seven stars;”